|

 [1] Organization digest :

-The notification for organization digest can be subscribed for a daily or weekly digest.
+The notification for the organization digest can be subscribed to for a daily or weekly digest.
 There will be one digest per organization.

-If selection is None, user will not receive digest.
-For instant notifications, user can configure notifications, as shown in the video.
+If selection is None, the user will not receive a digest.
+For instant notifications, the user can configure notifications, as shown in the video.

 [2] Instant notifications :

-You can configure instant notifications for various notification types (listed in below table) and enable to receive notifications
+You can configure instant notifications for various notification types (listed in the table below) and enable receiving through the channels below:

 Notification center: Delivers notifications inside the Digital Powertrain 2.0 portal.
-The enabled notifications from multiple organizations are
+You can view notifications from multiple organizations in one place.

-Email: Sends notifications to the registered primary email Id.
-Maximum of 30 emails are sent per user per day per notification
+Email: Sends notifications to the registered primary email ID.
+A maximum of 30 emails is sent per user per day per notification type.

 [3] Notification types :